 Price is invariably at the top of the procurement team’s list.
 Total cost of ownership (TCO) considerations should break down the cost-benefit of different types of hosting.
 Some providers offer fully hosted solutions, while others only host the management platform.

 Ask yourself, do you want to be responsible for maintaining and operating the platform or do you want to focus on how best to use it?
 Do you want to build it, or do you want to buy it?Ian Blackburn Executive Cloud Strategist

 Busy IT teams may not be able to schedule a full, on-premises solution implementation — installation, configuration and integration of the various components — for months or even years.
 Subscribing to a fully-managed service gives you a faster route to efficiency, productivity and higher profits.
 It saves IT work later in patches, upgrades, support and development to adapt to new business priorities.
-And cloud IA platforms that provide 99.9% uptime protect you from system failures that lead to lost sales and negative customer sentiment.
+And cloud IA platforms, such as SS&C Blue Prism Cloud, that provide 99.9% uptime protect you from system failures that lead to lost sales and negative customer sentiment.

 The cloud IA solution should be able to handle the current business processes you’re looking to automate, and it’s crucial to map the functionality of a solution to your specific, current use cases.
 When you’re choosing the first processes to automate, consider the complexity of the process, its business criticality and the timescale and volume of the process.

 Check that the systems integration architecture for automating processes is, or could be, aligned with your systems.Ian Blackburn Executive Cloud Strategist

 Equally importantly, prioritize intelligent functionality that will be useful in the future, such as natural language processing.
 Look for pre-built functionality to support the application of IA.
 Machine learning and analytics can provide insights about operations and usage that you can act on to improve business processes.